 Amaranth are common in the Americas, Africa and Asia but among the many different types of Amaranth there are usually only three which are used as food for their nutritional value, the others are sometimes considered as flowers whilst others are considered to be weeds.
+This article will be discussing Amaranth microgreen seeds.

 Although they had rarely been used as a food source elsewhere in the world some indigenous groups throughout Latin America have been harvesting Amaranth as food for centuries.